ycps/vrep-env/README.md

 ### VrepCartPoleContinuous-v0
   Similar to VrepCartPole-v0, but with continuous actions values.
 ### VrepHopper-v0
-  Loosely based on MuJoCo/Roboschool/PyBullet Hopper, but the dynamics act numerically different.
+  Loosely based on [MuJoCo](https://github.com/openai/gym/tree/master/gym/envs/mujoco)/[Roboschool](https://github.com/openai/roboschool)/[PyBullet](https://github.com/benelot/pybullet-gym) Hopper, but the dynamics act numerically different.
   (Warning: it is not known if this env is learnable nor if the model is capable of hopping.)
+### VrepAnt-v0 (WIP)
+  Based on [MuJoCo](https://github.com/openai/gym/tree/master/gym/envs/mujoco)/[Roboschool](https://github.com/openai/roboschool)/[PyBullet](https://github.com/benelot/pybullet-gym) Ant, the dynamics act numerically similar (but not identical).
+  An agent trained in the original Ant envs may be able to succeed in VrepAnt-v0 with little or no additional training.

 ## Similar projects